King Seaways: Sister ships

 The Nils Holgersson was the second of four sisters in the Peter Pan class, the others being:

-MS Peter Pan (1986) was the first of the sisters built by Seebeckwerft, Bremerhaven, West Germany for TT-Line.
+Peter Pan (1986) was the first of the sisters built by Seebeckwerft, Bremerhaven, West Germany for TT-Line.
 She was sold in 1990 to Spirit of Tasmania and in 1993 renamed as the first Spirit of Tasmania.
-She was sold in 2002 to Nordsjøferger and charted in 2003 to Fjord Line as MS Fjord Norway.
-In 2006 she was sold to DFDS Seaways for use on the IJmuiden, Netherlands to Newcastle, England route as MS Princess of Norway.
+She was sold in 2002 to Nordsjøferger and charted in 2003 to Fjord Line as Fjord Norway.
+In 2006 she was sold to DFDS Seaways for use on the IJmuiden, Netherlands to Newcastle, England route as Princess of Norway.
 In 2011 she was renamed Princess Seaways.

-was the third of the vessels and built by Schichau Seebeckwerft for TT-Line's sister company Olau Line to a modified design.
+Olau Hollandia was the third of the vessels and built by Schichau Seebeckwerft for TT-Line's sister company Olau Line to a modified design.
 With her Olau sister Olau Britannia (1990) she was charted in 1994 to P&O Ferries and renamed Pride of Le Havre.
 In 2005, she stopped operating for P&O and was subsequently sold to SNAV in Italy and renamed SNAV Sardegna.

-MS Olau Britannia (1990) was the fourth of the vessels and also built by Schichau Seebeckwerft, Bremerhaven, Germany for TT-Line's sister company Olau Line.
-With her Olau sister the she was charted in 1994 to P&O Ferries and renamed MS Pride of Portsmouth.
-In 2005 she stopped operating for P&O and was subsequently sold to SNAV in Italy and renamed MS SNAV Lazio.
+Olau Britannia was the fourth of the vessels and also built by Schichau Seebeckwerft, Bremerhaven, Germany for TT-Line's sister company Olau Line.
+With her Olau sister the Olau Hollandia she was charted in 1994 to P&O Ferries and renamed Pride of Portsmouth.
+In 2005 she stopped operating for P&O and was subsequently sold to SNAV in Italy and renamed SNAV Lazio.

-The former MS Koningin Beatrix (1986), sold in 1989 to Stena Line and renamed in 2002 as MS Stena Baltica, was built by the Dutch shipyard Van der Giessen de Noord for SMZ to a similar basic design as the four sisters, supplied by A.G.
+The former Koningin Beatrix (1986), sold in 1989 to Stena Line and renamed in 2002 as Stena Baltica, was built by the Dutch shipyard Van der Giessen de Noord for SMZ to a similar basic design as the four sisters, supplied by A.G.
 Weser.